GoInterject/GoInterject.github.io/wGetStarted/L-Create-FinancialVariable.md

 <br>

 Next, you must type **AccountType** in cell B2.
 This is purposefully above the RowDefRange you defined a moment ago.
-By placing this column name in that column, INTERJECT will expect that column value to define how data rows are included in each of the subtotal sections.
+By placing this column name in that column, Interject will expect that column value to define how data rows are included in each of the subtotal sections.

 ![](/images/L-Create-FinancialVar/41.png)